danielwertheim/Ensure.That/README.md

 This is the initial way of doing validation, but **this IS NOT my prefered way**.
 Why?
 Well because it will create a new instance of `Param<T>` wrapping the value being passed, so that the context-aware extension methods can target correct type.

+Since `v7.0.0` the `Ensure.That` flavour has been marked as `Obsolete` with a warning and will be removed in a future version.

 ```csharp
 Ensure.That(myString).IsNotNullOrWhiteSpace();